isomerpages/moe-tampinespri/_for-parents/Financial Assistance Scheme/Application for Straits Times School Pocket Money Fund.md

 Dear Parents/ Guardians,

-The application period for Straits Times Pocket Money Fund is open from now till 11 September 2024.
+The application period for Straits Times Pocket Money Fund is open from **now till 11 September 2024**.
 The application window is only for students who will be continuing in Tampines Primary School next year.
 For students who will be graduating or enrolling into another school in 2025, a separate application period will be opened for them.

-Kindly submit completed forms to General Office.
+Kindly submit completed forms to **General Office**.
 For more information, please refer to the attachments.

 Thank you.